Nikola Corporation (NKLA) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Nikola Corporation (NKLA) by analysts is $5.13, which is $3.61 above the current market price.
-The public float for NKLA is 324.62M, and at present, short sellers hold a 34.99% of that float.
-On March 28, 2023, the average trading volume of NKLA was 13.07M shares.
+The average price point forecasted by analysts for Nikola Corporation (NKLA) is $4.43, which is $3.14 above the current market price.
+The public float for NKLA is 324.62M, and currently, short sellers hold a 34.99% ratio of that floaft.
+The average trading volume of NKLA on April 04, 2023 was 13.81M shares.

 NKLA’s Market Performance